 Remember summer?
 When you rode your bike in the sun and watched sunsets from your campsite at 9pm?
-Well, it’s over.
-But that doesn’t mean the end of outdoor activity – it just means adapting and getting stoked for a new season.
+Keep that dream going by adapting your outdoor activities and staying stoked for the outdoors all year long.

-Here’s our advice on getting outside in fall and winter for 2020:
+Here’s our advice on getting outside in fall and winter:

 1. Sort your stuff out early

 If there’s cold-weather gear you’ve been thinking about – snowshoes, bike lights, a really good rain jacket – pick it up now.
-In summer, the Great Bike Boom of 2020 left late bike shoppers scrambling across North America.
+In summer 2020, the Great Bike Boom left late bike shoppers scrambling across North America.
 Now’s the best time to find the size, colour and models you need for any fall or winter gear.

 2. Stay fit on the trails

-Not quite ready to return to the gym?
+Need room to run?
 Trail running gets your heart pumping with a healthy dose of nature.
 Yes, there might be puddles.
 Yes, there’s a high likelihood of mud.
 Yes, treating yourself to a coffee and donut after soaking-wet run will be the highlight of your weekend.
 Pick up some grippy shoes and dark-coloured socks, and learn beginner trail running tips to dive in.

 3. Assess your layering system